cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/origin-level-steering/hash-origin-steering.md

 # Hash steering

-**Hash steering** guides Cloudflare to send requests to origins based on a combination of [origin weights](/load-balancing/understand-basics/traffic-steering/origin-level-steering/#weights) and previous requests from that IP address.
-Ensures requests from the same IP address will hit the same origin, but actual traffic distribution may differ from origin weights.
+**Hash steering** guides Cloudflare to send requests to endpoints based on a combination of [endpoint weights](/load-balancing/understand-basics/traffic-steering/origin-level-steering/#weights) and previous requests from that IP address.
+Ensures requests from the same IP address will hit the same endpoint, but actual traffic distribution may differ from endpoint weights.